Skip to main content

 • Only parameter names are visible; values show as ”●●●●●●”

-• Sensitive values are injected at execution time and never logged
+• Sensitive values are securely resolved for validation/execution and never logged

 • Desktop parameters are only accessible to runs on that specific machine